-Ellen is a comedy writer, actor, and producer.
-But you read that already on the landing page!
+Ellen is a comedy writer, actor, and producer, which you probably read on the landing page.

 Most recently, Ellen co-wrote and performed in the sketch show Femme Fairy Tales, which ran at the UCB Theatre in Hell's Kitchen.
 Ellen and her co-writer Laura Lane sold the show as a book of comedic essays.
 Cinderella and the Glass Ceiling & Other Feminist Fairy Tales will be published by Seal Press (Hachette) in March 2020.